-CAD 114 Architectural CAD
+CAD 114 Architectural CAD 3

 This course is an introduction to the theory and practice of architectural planning, design, and drawing production.
 Topics include: drawing layouts, floor plan development, elevation views, renderings, material specifications, and building code requirements.
-Prerequisite: CAD 110

-CAD 117 Principles of Residential Design
+Principles of Residential Design

-Principles of Residential Design 3 Students in this course will explore the basic concepts, procedures and processes used in the architectural design process.
+Students in this course will explore the basic concepts, procedures and processes used in the architectural design process.
 They will interface with computer program(s) that can produce and alter design elements such as walls, rooms, floors, roof planes, foundations, framing, cabinetry and fixtures.
 Students will be able to interpret and produce dimensioned drawings using industry standard object and view capabilities.

-CAD 133 Mechanical CAD
+Mechanical CAD

 This course focuses on the creation of auxiliary views, orthographic working drawings, section views and geometric dimensioning relating to mechanical systems.
 The layout, design and drafting of mechanical systems will also cover heating and cooling design and drawing representation for building design.
-Prerequisite: CAD 110